-Karen Clifton is the Executive Director of the Catholic Mobilizing Network.
+Karen Clifton is the Executive Director of Catholic Mobilizing Network.
 She began her work against the death penalty in 1996 in Houston, Texas, when her social justice and advocacy projects intersected with those of Sr. Helen Prejean, CSJ.
-In 2008, Karen spearheaded the formation of the Catholic Mobilizing Network (CMN).
+In 2008, Karen spearheaded the formation of Catholic Mobilizing Network (CMN).

 Headquartered in Washington, DC, CMN seeks to apply the Church’s teaching on the dignity of human life in the areas of capital punishment and restorative justice.